Shell Asset Management Co. Has $2.84 Million Stock Holdings in Darden Restaurants, Inc. (NYSE:DRI)

 Analysts Set New Price Targets

 Several analysts have commented on the stock.
-StockNews.com assumed coverage on shares of Darden Restaurants in a report on Thursday, October 5th.
-They set a “hold” rating on the stock.
+Citigroup raised their target price on shares of Darden Restaurants from $184.00 to $185.00 and gave the stock a “buy” rating in a report on Friday, September 22nd.
+Stifel Nicolaus raised their target price on shares of Darden Restaurants from $165.00 to $178.00 in a report on Friday, June 23rd.
 Truist Financial raised their target price on shares of Darden Restaurants from $186.00 to $190.00 and gave the stock a “buy” rating in a report on Friday, September 22nd.
-Piper Sandler dropped their target price on shares of Darden Restaurants from $167.00 to $161.00 and set a “neutral” rating on the stock in a report on Friday, September 22nd.
-BMO Capital Markets decreased their price target on shares of Darden Restaurants from $160.00 to $155.00 and set a “market perform” rating for the company in a research note on Friday, September 22nd.
-Finally, Stephens reaffirmed an “overweight” rating and set a $170.00 price target on shares of Darden Restaurants in a research note on Thursday, September 21st.
+Barclays decreased their price target on shares of Darden Restaurants from $177.00 to $175.00 and set an “overweight” rating for the company in a research note on Friday, September 22nd.
+Finally, BMO Capital Markets decreased their price target on shares of Darden Restaurants from $160.00 to $155.00 and set a “market perform” rating for the company in a research note on Friday, September 22nd.
 Six research analysts have rated the stock with a hold rating and fourteen have issued a buy rating to the company’s stock.
 Based on data from MarketBeat, Darden Restaurants presently has a consensus rating of “Moderate Buy” and an average price target of $169.14.

 Darden Restaurants Trading Down 0.2 %

-Darden Restaurants (NYSE:DRI – Get Free Report) last released its quarterly earnings results on Thursday, September 21st.
-The restaurant operator reported $1.78 EPS for the quarter, topping analysts’ consensus estimates of $1.73 by $0.05.
-The business had revenue of $2.73 billion for the quarter, compared to analyst estimates of $2.71 billion.
+Darden Restaurants (NYSE:DRI – Get Free Report) last issued its quarterly earnings data on Thursday, September 21st.
+The restaurant operator reported $1.78 earnings per share for the quarter, topping the consensus estimate of $1.73 by $0.05.
 Darden Restaurants had a net margin of 9.13% and a return on equity of 47.87%.
-Darden Restaurants’s revenue for the quarter was up 11.6% compared to the same quarter last year.
-During the same period last year, the firm earned $1.56 earnings per share.
+The business had revenue of $2.73 billion during the quarter, compared to analysts’ expectations of $2.71 billion.
+During the same quarter in the previous year, the company earned $1.56 EPS.
+The business’s revenue was up 11.6% on a year-over-year basis.
 Research analysts forecast that Darden Restaurants, Inc. will post 8.76 EPS for the current year.

 Darden Restaurants Dividend Announcement

-The business also recently declared a quarterly dividend, which will be paid on Wednesday, November 1st.
-Investors of record on Tuesday, October 10th will be given a dividend of $1.31 per share.
-This represents a $5.24 dividend on an annualized basis and a yield of 3.91%.
+The business also recently announced a quarterly dividend, which will be paid on Wednesday, November 1st.
+Stockholders of record on Tuesday, October 10th will be issued a dividend of $1.31 per share.
+This represents a $5.24 annualized dividend and a dividend yield of 3.91%.
 The ex-dividend date is Friday, October 6th.
-Darden Restaurants’s dividend payout ratio is currently 65.26%.
+Darden Restaurants’s dividend payout ratio (DPR) is currently 65.26%.

 Darden Restaurants, Inc, through its subsidiaries, owns and operates full-service restaurants in the United States and Canada.
 It operates under Olive Garden, LongHorn Steakhouse, Cheddar's Scratch Kitchen, Yard House, The Capital Grille, Seasons 52, Bahama Breeze, Eddie V's Prime Seafood, and Capital Burger brands.